 Research aimed at gaining a better understanding of the ecology of coastal plain pond damselfly species, including habitat preferences and threats to the species are needed.

 This species is uncommon in New York, with a fairly restricted range in the lower Hudson Valley, the Hudson Highlands, and Long Island.
-Within this range, it is currently known from just 11 ponds or small lakes.
-These locations include: five in Suffolk County, two in Westchester County, one in Rockland County, and three in Orange County.
+Within this range, it is currently known from just 11 populations.
+These are located in Suffolk, Westchester County, Rockland County, and Orange counties.
 The recent date of discovery in Orange and Rockland counties, and the range of the species in Pennsylvania and New England, suggests that the range of this damselfly in New York may be somewhat broader in the Hudson Valley than the current records indicate.
 However, it is unlikely that the species will be found in other more distant regions of the state.

 The bluets are one of the most difficult odonate groups to identify.
 Examination of the terminal appendages at the end of the abdomen with a hand lens or microscope is often required to identify males to species while microscopic examination is required to distinguish most females.